February Tree of the Month: The Tibetan Cherry (Prunus serrula)

 Historical Provenance & UK Legacy

 The Tibetan Cherry's journey to the British Isles is a testament to the golden age of plant hunting.
 It was first introduced to the UK in 1908 by the legendary explorer Ernest "Chinese" Wilson.
-Trekking through the high-altitude, windswept forests of Sichuan and Yunnan in Western China, Wilson recognised that its extraordinary bark was an evolutionary response to high UV exposure and extreme temperature swings.
+Wilson recognised that its extraordinary bark was an evolutionary response to high UV exposure and extreme temperature swings in Western China.

 The Digital Twin Context: Risk Mitigation